+Tip from the consulting room
-These methods are an approximation and introduce more complexity and uncertainty in determining effect sizes.

-For example, a Point-Biserial Correlation is often an underestimate of a correlation coefficient using two continuous variables

-Note: Studies that use different measures may differ in other substantive ways.
+- These methods are an approximation and introduce more complexity and uncertainty in determining effect sizes - For example, a Point-Biserial Correlation is often an underestimate of a correlation coefficient using two continuous variables - There are many other potential conversions, such as RR to OR, or even hazard ratio (HR) to OR - As in the above example there are formulae to convert a continuous effect size into a categorical effect size (e.g. SMD into OR) - Note: Studies typically that use different measures may differ in other substantive ways.
 This needs to be considered.
+Just because we can convert from one effect size to another, it doesn't mean we should.
+How does it change the interpretation of our overall estimate?